A Buying Guide: How to Tell the Different Pentax 105mm 6x7 Lens Versions Apart

 Is the SMC Pentax worth the extra cost?

 So, is the SMC Pentax worth it?
 If you shoot backlit quite a bit, having the extra contrast and flare control is highly desirable.
-That, coupled with non-radioactive non-yellowing glass may just be enough to warrant the upcharge.
+That, coupled with non-radioactive non-yellowing glass, and a higher chance of avoiding the degradation (balsam separation, fungus) of older lenses may just be enough to warrant the upcharge.

 Now, head over to Ebay and start trying to identify them!
 And if you would...